Mission completed: Man City beats Inter Milan to end wait for first Champions League title

 The victory ended Guardiola's wait to win the trophy for the first time since 2011 and came despite losing inspirational midfielder Kevin De Bruyne to an injury in the first half.

-The club's fans likely feared the worst when he went down holding his right leg in the first half.
+The club's fans likely feared the worst when he went down holding his right leg.
 It was as if history was repeating itself after injury had also forced the Belgium international off when City lost to Chelsea in its only other Champions League final in 2021.

 But the decisive moment came when Rodri collected Bernardo Silva’s cutback and fired through a crowded penalty box.

-The relief was unmistakeable as he raced towards City’s fans and slid on his knees in celebration.
+The relief was unmistakable as he raced towards City’s fans and slid on his knees in celebration.

-Inter almost evened the score within minutes of that goal when Dimarco hit the bar from close range.

-He then looked like turning in the rebound, only to see his header come back off teammate Lukaku.

 City held on.
 Europe had been conquered.
 A mission that began 15 years ago, completed.